-This Vegan Cream Cheese recipe is infused with the mild, but tangy flavor you’ve come to love and a thick, creamy texture.
-This cashew cream cheese recipe is easy to make with minimal ingredients and will keep you coming back for more!
+This Vegan Cream Cheese recipe is infused with a mild tangy flavor and a thick, creamy texture just like the traditional version you love.
+This cashew cream cheese recipe is easy to make with minimal ingredients and will keep you returning for more!

-I’ve been making cashew cream for quite awhile, years actually.
-It began in 2012 with these Cashew Cream Stuffed Strawberries.
-I was fascinated at the time with a raw diet, and using cashews to create cream cheese is popular with raw food.
+I’ve been making cashew cream for quite a while, years actually.
+It began in 2012 with these cashew cream Stuffed Strawberries.
+I was fascinated at the time with a raw diet, and using cashews to create cream is popular in the raw food community.

 How to Make Vegan Cream Cheese

 This dairy-free cream cheese recipe is soft, mild-tasting, and easy to make.
 It begins with cashews.